 Facebook algorithm changes will never stop.
 That much seems clear.
 If we take that as our starting point, here are some things that marketers can trust through past, ongoing, and future changes:

 - If there’s a silver lining, it’s this: Facebook is making changes to keep users more engaged.
 Engaged users are more likely to engage with ads.
 Your ads.
 It’s not like Facebook is becoming a charity.
-There will still be ads, and if these Facebook algorithm changes have their intended effect, those ads will be seen by users who are happier and more engaged.
-And more likely to click your ads.
+There will still be ads, and if these Facebook algorithm changes have their intended effect, those ads will be seen by users who enjoying themselves and open to seeing your ads.

 - Facebook algorithm changes are a good reminder that Facebook is not the be all end all of advertising.
 Facebook is sexy.
 The user base is ginormous, the Business Manager UX is nice (mostly), there is a proven record of brands gaining traction and driving sales via Facebook.
 At some point, though, these Facebook algorithm changes might test your patience.
 And when that happens, remember that Instagram, AdWords, and our old friend SEO will be waiting with open arms.

 Want to Learn More?